-The cloud fraction changes in figure 5 are interesting to compare with the equinox based aqua-planet SST +2K perturbation experiments using the NICAM global CRM (Miura et al. 2005.
-Polewards of 50 degrees, both models have strong cloud fraction increases despite their differing surface boundary conditions.
+[18] The cloud fraction changes in Figure 5 are interesting to compare with the equinox based aqua-planet SST +2 K perturbation experiments of the NICAM global CRM [Miura et al., 2005].
+Poleward of 50 degrees, both models have strong cloud fraction increases despite their differing surface boundary conditions.
 In the subtropics and tropics the models don't agree as well.
-SP-CAM cloud fraction increases in ITCZ regions, while the

-NICAM cloud fraction decreases in the ITCZ.
+SP-CAM cloud fraction increases in ITCZ regions, while the NICAM cloud fraction decreases in the ITCZ.
 The climatically important increases in subtropical cloudiness in SP-CAM are weaker in NICAM.
 Despite these differences the NICAM simulations have a similar climate sensitivity parameter, $\lambda = 0.44$ K W-1 m2.